← All States

 South Carolina Truck Idling Law

 South Carolina applies its rule statewide: a diesel truck over 10,000 pounds may not idle more than 10 minutes in any 60-minute period (S.C.
-Code 56-35-40).
-Sleeper-berth heat or AC is allowed during rest, when it is below 40F or above 80F, or at parking more than 500 feet from homes and schools.
+Code 56-35-20, penalty in 56-35-40).
+Sleeper-berth heat or AC is allowed during rest, when it is below 40F or above 80F, or at parking more than 500 feet from homes, schools, daycares, and hospitals.
+Running an APU is expressly not "idling" (56-35-30), so it is unlimited.
 The fine is $75 per offense.

 Statewide lawYes